Department: Research and Instruction - (919) 530- 6473

 The business collection is integrated into the regular reference collection and the general collection.
 A librarian is available to provide services to students and faculty members Monday-Friday, 8:00am to 5:00pm.
 Individualized instruction is offered for students.
 School of Business faculty may request instruction geared to the specific needs of that class.

 NCCU Theses are maintained by the Research and Instruction Department.
 Currently enrolled undergraduate and graduate students with NCCU ID cards may borrow a maximum of two theses to use in the library for two hours with a one hour renewal (depending on the demand for the thesis.)
 Theses do not circulate outside the library.
 Theses not returned within the allotted time frame are subject to a $1.00 per hour charge until the thesis is returned.
 Damaged or lost theses (theses not returned) will be charged a $400.00 fee charge, plus a $25.00 processing fee.
 This $425.00 fee will be applied to the student account.

 Archive Collection(Treasure Room)

 Archive Collection (Treasure Room) contains books on Afro-Americans in North America, the West Indies, and South America, as well as earlier editions of college catalogs and yearbooks.
-The letter “T” in the call number indicates that the book is in the library’s Treasure Room collection and may be obtained through the Reference Department.
+The letter “T” in the call number indicates that the book is in the library’s Treasure Room collection and may be obtained through the Research and Instruction Department.
 These books do not circulate outside the library.